GluuFederation/community-edition-containers/examples/single-host/README.md

         docker-compose logs -f

-1)  On initial deployment, since Vault has not been configured yet, the `run_all.sh` will generate root token and key to interact with Vault API, saved as `vault_key_token.txt`.
+__NOTE__: On initial deployment, since Vault has not been configured yet, the `run_all.sh` will generate root token and key to interact with Vault API, saved as `vault_key_token.txt`.
 Secure this file as it contains recovery key and root token.

-## FAQ

-1) What network is Gluu Server Enterprise Edition running on?

-    In this script, it launches consul using the `docker-compose up consul` command, where docker-compose creates a custom bridge network, based on the name of your current directory.
-So, for example, the network would be named `dockergluuserver_bridge`.
-You can assign a custom network in the `docker-compose.yaml`.
-Please see [the Docker-compose official documentation](https://docs.docker.com/compose/networking/#specify-custom-networks) for further understanding.

-    All other containers in the docker-compose file are connected to that same network as well.
-The only container not included in the `docker-compose.yaml` file is the `config-init`.
-We left them disconnected as it must finish loading the necessary configuration files into consul before any other container can launch.
-As can be seen in the following `docker run` command, it connects to the same network as consul with the `--network container:consul` option.

-        docker run --rm \
-            --network container:consul \
-            -e GLUU_CONFIG_ADAPTER=consul \
-            -e GLUU_CONSUL_HOST=consul \
-            gluufederation/config-init:4.0.0_dev \
-            generate \
-            --ldap-type "${GLUU_LDAP_TYPE}" \
-            --domain $domain \
-            --admin-pw $adminPw \
-            --org-name "$orgName" \
-            --email $email \
-            --country-code $countryCode \
-            --state $state \
-            --city $city
-    - Note this command is to create the initial configuration and is slightly different than the `load` or `dump` option of config-init.

-1) What is the launch process for the containers?

-    There are a couple containers which have to be launched first to successfully launch the dependent Gluu Server containers.

-    Firstly, [consul](https://www.consul.io/), which is our key value store, as well as service discovery container.

-    Secondly, [config-init](https://github.com/GluuFederation/docker-config-init/tree/4.0.0), which will load all of the necessary keys, configuration settings, templates and other requirements, into consul.
-This container will run to completion and then exit and remove itself.
-All services hereinafter will use consul to pull their necessary configuration.

-    Next is our WrenDS (a fork of OpenDJ) container.
-WrenDS will install and configure itself inside the container as well as create volumes inside of the current directory as `/volumes/` for necessary persistent data, like db, schema, etc..

-    After that oxAuth, NGINX, then oxTrust, which relies on the `/.well-known/openid-configuration/` to properly set it's own configuration.
-These containers can be restarted at any time from that point on.

-    Currently all of the images, with the exception of the `consul` and `registrator` containers, have wait-for-it scripts designed to prevent them from trying to start, before the necessary launch procedure is accomplished.
-This mitigates failure during the build process.

 ## Documentation